danimatasd/MUJOCO-AIDL/README.md

 11. std_init: the initial standard deviation for the Gaussian policy.

 12. std_min: the minimum standard deviation for the Gaussian policy.
-This determines the minimum amount of exploration the agent will perform.
+This determines the minimum value the action_std value can use, this is to prevent entropy levels that stop the training completely.

 ## References <a name="ref"></a>